nuforge/collective-canon/README.md

 Keeping in spirit with the flexibility Star Trek Adventures has to offer, the complexity of engagement from there would scale by **individual preference**.
 A simple unique "**quantum signature** " for logs to identify unique or branching "**timelines**," allow for creator-approved canon, **crossovers** with other PC/NPCs/Ships, time travel, time loops, alternate realities, wars, etc. **Admiralty campaigns** which could run in "real time" with multiple play-groups reporting weekly/monthly with a sessions mission progress from their ship and crew.

 Becoming a **community-driven project** is one of my intentions and any interest or help at this stage would be greatly appreciated.
-I really, ultimately, envision an intuitive and **storytelling** and **learning toolbox**; not simply another digital character sheet or dice rolling app for STA.
+I really, ultimately, envision an intuitive and **storytelling** and **learning toolbox**; not simply another digital character sheet or dice rolling app for a single TTRPG.

 I personally want to use this "thing" I am building in my head.
 All the tools are available, but **I won't be able to complete this by myself**.